jonasrosland/cv/content/home/about.md

 Major accomplishments:

+- Building a diverse team of open source community managers and technical documentation writers, across 3 continents and 8 time zones.
 - Learned, practiced and fine-tuned how to ease the team’s anxiety during change, reorganizations, and shifting priorities.
 - Leading the community management team across organizational boundaries for [Tanzu Community Edition (TCE)](https://tanzucommunityedition.io/), [Contour](https://projectcontour.io/), [Harbor](https://goharbor.io/), [Pinniped](https://pinniped.dev/), [Velero](https://velero.io/), [Cartographer](https://cartographer.sh/), [Carvel](https://carvel.dev/), and [Paketo](https://paketo.io/) to drive worldwide users, contributors, and maintainers for OSS projects that the Tanzu portfolio is built upon.
 - Leading the technical open source technical documentation team responsible for the delivery of technical documentation for TCE, Harbor, and Velero, and building out a community-driven model of documentation standards that all Tanzu portfolio open source projects can follow to create high quality, user-focused documentation.